Top 5 FAQ’s

 -Origami breasts

 We ask that children are accompanied to our workshops by a parent or guardian.
+If a workshop is adults only, this will be made clear on the booking page.

 3. How do I book a workshop/what is the cost?